mvolkmann/javascript-labs/es6/jspm/README.txt

   * there are other bundling options, but this seems like the best

-- to make your open packages compatible with jspm
+- to make your own packages compatible with jspm
   * see https://github.com/jspm/registry/wiki/Configuring-Packages-for-jspm
-  * can publish in npm or Github
+  * can publish in npm or GitHub
   * allows others to install them using jspm